 To change your logo go to the 'Page Master' under the 'Design' menu

 Not in the Sailing Directions, but there are moorings and a pontoon just after the entrance to the loch on the south side (watch out for the wash from work boats going far too fast).
-These belong to the very upmarket Isle of Eriska Hotel sitting on its own private island of Eriska, connected to the mainland by a 1900 bridge.
-Built in 1884 to a design by Hippolyte Blanc (what a marvellous name!), was owned by the Buchanan-Smith family since 1973, and improved bit by bit ever since.
-Their website provides how to arrive instructions for private aircraft, seaplanes and helicopter pilots, so you get the style.
+The moorings belong to the very upmarket Isle of Eriska Hotel (Spa and Island) sitting on its own private island of Eriska, connected to the mainland by a 1900 bridge.
+Built in 1884 to a design by Hippolyte Blanc (what a marvellous name!), it was owned by the Buchanan-Smith family since 1973, and improved bit by bit ever since.
+Their website provides how-to-arrive instructions for private aircraft, seaplanes and helicopter pilots, so you get the style.
 Very exclusive.
-However, do not be alarmed, they welcome boaties and ties are not needed for dinner in the hotel (a Michelin star, so pretty classy food for sure, and a 40 page wine list, but then lost it - the star - in 2017) (01631 720 371).
+However, do not be alarmed, boaties are welcome and ties are not needed for dinner in the hotel (a Michelin star, so pretty classy food for sure, and a 40 page wine list, but then lost it - the star - in 2017 but regained in 2019) (01631 720 371).
 The style is Baronial country house - the building, not the food.
 This really is a classic hideaway place, completely cut off from everywhere by trees, so no views from your dinner table, except of the tiny putting green.
-However, in 2017 the whole place was sold to a Chinese family for a reported £2.2 million; they don't aim to change the ethos, but are going to do some renovations.
+In 2017 the whole place was sold to a Chinese family for a reported £2.2 million - they don't aim to change the ethos, but are going to do some renovations.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE